geocamxyz/connector-arcgis-map/README.md

 # Arcgis Map
-A connector for the geocam-viewer to tie it to a shots feature layer displayed on an arcgis webmap
+A connector for the [geocamxyz/geocam-viewer](https://github.com/geocamxyz/geocam-viewer) defined as a web component which ties the viewer to a shots feature layer displayed on an arcgis webmap

 ### NPM Installation:
 ```
 npm install 'https://gitpkg.now.sh/geocamxyz/connector-arcgis-map/src?v2.0.3'